You’ve spent years gathering knowledge in your space, and now, you want to teach it to other people.

 The first step is to get your course online, and for that, you’ll need an online course platform.
 There are several great options that you can choose from, but the two platforms that we recommend are Kajabi and Thinkific.

-Both platforms allow you to get your course up and running pretty quickly without having to code or doing any techy stuff.
+Both platforms allow you to get your course up and running pretty quickly without having to code or do any techy stuff.

 Kajabi is an all-in-one platform that lets you do everything from a single platform – you can host your courses, create a website, host a blog, do email marketing, build funnels, etc. It’s a great option if you want to keep things simple and don’t want to patch together multiple tools to run your business.

 On the other hand, Thinkific is a standalone course platform.
 It allows you to host and deliver your online courses and get some basic payment processing and selling tools.
 But they don’t include tools for sales funnels and email marketing.
 So it’s a great option if you have an existing website or funnels.

 As we said earlier, there are many platforms for selling online courses.
 You can even sell through online course marketplaces, but we don’t recommend doing that.